pghvlaans/sbotools/man-md/sbotools.1.md

 Using [sboconfig(1)](sboconfig.1.md) without flags enters the [sbotool(1)](sbotool.1.md) settings menu, which shows all available options with explanations.
 Settings changes can be done from here if running as root.
-Using flags is faster, but some users may find this a helpful resource.

 **sbotools** can be set up to print some messages and prompts in color.
 All scripts except for **sboconfig** have **\--color** and